sosy-lab/benchexec/doc/tool-integration.md

 If you have installed BenchExec successfully, the following command should always work and print information about the fake tool `rand` supplied with BenchExec:

-    python3 -m benchexec.test_tool_wrapper rand
+    python3 -m benchexec.test_tool_info rand

-(Note that there are some warnings are expected in this case because the simplistic tool wrapper for `rand` ignores some irrelevant details.)
+(Note that there are some warnings are expected in this case because the simplistic tool info for `rand` ignores some irrelevant details.)

-If you have written your own wrapper for a tool `foobar` as a Python module named `tools.foobar` (this means you have created a directory `tools` with an empty file `__init__.py` and a file `foobar.py` with the tool wrapper), the following command tests it:
+If you have written your own info for a tool `foobar` as a Python module named `tools.foobar` (this means you have created a directory `tools` with an empty file `__init__.py` and a file `foobar.py` with the tool info), the following command tests it:

-    python3 -m benchexec.test_tool_wrapper tools.foobar
+    python3 -m benchexec.test_tool_info tools.foobar

 This assumes that the package `tools` is already in your Python search path, for example because it is inside the current directory.